atomist/sdm/README.md

     .setGoals(LocalDeploymentGoals),
 ```

-Predicates are easy to write using the Atomist API.
+Such push test predicates are easy to write using the Atomist API.
 For example:

 ```typescript
 export const IsMaven: PredicatePushTest = predicatePushTest(